Xamla/xamla_egomo/README.md

 ### Calibration ###

-We do offer an implemented calibration routine on [request](http://xamla.com/en/contact/index.html) as well as CAD-Files when you would like to adapt the sensor head for another robot.
+We offer an implemented calibration routine on [request](http://xamla.com/en/contact/index.html) as well as CAD-Files when you would like to adapt the sensor head for another robot.
 In 2017 we plan to offer you [ROSVITA](http://xamla.com/en/rosvita/index.html) which brings a lot of features such as a professional calibration (including full robot calibration).

 ### Get a pre-assembled Egomo device from us